-As the 2017 Salzburg Institute Visiting Scholar, Prof. Nowak will give two lectures as part of the University of Salzburg’s Salzburger Hochschulwochen Lecture Series.
+As the 2018 Salzburg Institute Visiting Scholar, Prof. von Dassanowsky will give two lectures as part of the University of Salzburg’s Salzburger Hochschulwochen Lecture Series.
 For a detailed program of the Salzburger Hochschulwochen lecture series visit their website.
-For more information on Prof. Nowak’s scholarship, see his Harvard University website.
+For more information on Prof. von Dassanowsky’s scholarship, see his University of Colorado website.

 Previous Salzburg Institute presenters at the Salzburger Hochschulwochen have included Prof. Dr. Yaakov Ariel (The University of North Carolina at Chapel Hill), Prof. Dr. Dr. Jens Zimmermann (Trinity Western University and Salzburg Institute Scholar-in-Residence), Prof. Dr. Mark Roche (University of Notre Dame), Prof. Dr. Gregor Thuswaldner (Salzburg Institute), and Prof. Dr. Russell Berman (Stanford University).
 For more information on the Salzburg Institute’s involvement with the Salzburger Hoschschulwochen Lecture Series click here.